Now in this article, I will give you a step by step guide on how you can safely Carbonate juice, wine, and almost any beverage in your SodaStream.

 When liquids are hot they tend to stay in gaseous forms and the CO2 doesn’t dissolve in the liquid instead it stays as bubbles or fizz.
 What you want is the CO2 to dissolve completely in the liquid.

-List Of Beverages that Works Good in a SodaStream
+Drinks that Works Good in a SodaStream

 - Any juice with no pulp